SummaryRead the full fact sheet

 While prevention is best, medical treatments are available for osteoporosis management.

 How menopause influences osteoporosis

-Peak bone mass is reached around the age of 25 to 30 years, when the skeleton has stopped growing and bones are at their strongest and thickest.
+Women reach peak bone mass around the age of 25 to 30 years, when the skeleton has stopped growing and bones are at their strongest and thickest.

-The female hormone oestrogen plays an important role in maintaining bone strength.
-Oestrogen levels drop during menopause, at around the age of 50 years, resulting in increased bone loss.
-If your peak bone mass before menopause is less than ideal, any bone loss that occurs around menopause may result in osteoporosis.
+The female hormone, oestrogen, plays an important role in maintaining bone strength.
+Oestrogen levels drop around the time of , which occurs on average at the age of 50 years, resulting in increased bone loss.
+If your peak bone mass before menopause is less than ideal, any bone loss that occurs around menopause may result in .

-Research suggests that about half of all women over the age of 60 years will experience at least one fracture due to osteoporosis.
+Research suggests that about one in two women over the age of 60 years will experience at least one fracture due to osteoporosis.

 Diagnosis of osteoporosis

-Osteoporosis is best diagnosed using a specialised x-ray technique called dual energy x-ray absorptiometry (DEXA or DXA).
-A DEXA scan measures bone density (or thickness), usually at the lower spine and at the upper part of the hip.
+Osteoporosis is best diagnosed using a specialised X-ray technique called dual energy X-ray absorptiometry (DXA or DEXA).
+A DXA scan measures bone density (or thickness), usually at the lower spine and at the upper part of the hip.